harryho/blog-hugo/content/code/java-notes-3.md

 ### Period

 A period is an amount of time defined in terms of calendar fields years, months, and days.
 A duration is also an amount of time measured in terms of seconds and nanoseconds.
 Negative periods are supported.
 What is the difference between a period and a duration?
 A duration represents an exact number of nanoseconds, whereas a period represents an inexact amount of time.
 A period is for humans what a duration is for machines.

 ### Partial
 Partials
 A partial is a date, time, or datetime that does not fully specify an instant on a timeline, but still makes sense to humans.
 With some more information, a partial may match multiple instants on the timeline.

 ### Adjusting Dates

+Sometimes you want to adjust a date and time to have a particular characteristic, for example, the first Monday of the month, the next Tuesday, etc. You can perform adjustments to a date and time using an instance of the `TemporalAdjuster` interface.
+The interface has one method, adjustInto(), that takes a Temporal and returns a `Temporal`.

+### Formatting

+The most important point to keep in mind is that formatting and parsing are always performed by an object of the DateTimeFormatter class.

+## DateTimeApiDemo

 ```java
 import java.time.Duration;